-- Students will have access to healthy foods throughout the school day.
-Du Bois integrity Academy participates in the Fresh Fruit and Vegetable Program, which provides the students with a wide variety of fresh fruit and vegetables Monday through Friday. - We intend to implement healthy snacks into our afterschool snack program by offering fresh fruit and whole grain items that taste appetizing, while also being nutritious. - Students will have opportunities to be physically active before, during and after school.
+- Students will have access to healthy foods throughout the school day. - We intend to implement healthy snacks into our afterschool snack program by offering fresh fruit and whole grain items that taste appetizing, while also being nutritious. - Students will have opportunities to be physically active before, during and after school.
 One way to get students active in the classroom is by utilizing the "MOVE TO LEARN LETS MOVE" video series.
-The series allows the children to get out of their seats and exercise to the videos; a great way to stay active and implement a brain break. - We believe that putting our focus on physical activity and a healthier nutrition program will help our children stay on a healthier path, thus reducing the risk of childhood obesity. - We believe that the Wellness Policy will have a greater impact on the students and the community by getting the faculty and staff involved by encouraging them to encourage their students to make better eating choices and to be physically active for at least thirty minutes a day.
+The series allows the children to get out of their seats and exercise to the videos; a great way to stay active and implement a brain break. - We have also implemented our own version of "PLAY WORKS" to keep scholars active for a minimum of 20 minutes a day. - We believe that putting our focus on physical activity and a healthier nutrition program will help our children stay on a healthier path, thus reducing the risk of childhood obesity. - We believe that the Wellness Policy will have a greater impact on the students and the community by getting the faculty and staff involved by encouraging them to encourage their students to make better eating choices and to be physically active for at least thirty minutes a day.